epogrebnyak/linprog/README.md

 - See if enforcing model rules can be feasible in practice
 - What judgement and intuition may suggest vs the model
 - What are data requirements for model to work well
-- What shoulkd changeon th ebusiness side (eg pricing, contract structure, purchase procedures)
+- What should change on the business side (eg pricing, contract structure, sourcing procedures)
 - What "lean" materially is

 There are also [project notes](#Notes) and [several references](#References) below.